-Many thanks for friendship and support from Matchless Transportation in Nashville, TN- Owners: Diane & Peter Nesbitt and team.
+Many thanks for friendship and support from Matchless Transportation in Nashville, TN, with much gratitude to Diane Croteau Nesbitt.

 Special Thanks to Nanette Malher for Leanne & the Surfbroads experience, plus introduction to Matchless Transportation.
 Wes & I both appreciate your friendship & inspiration.

-And much appreciation to friends over the years for their kindness and support.
-And to all the musicians and songwriters that I have worked with and been inspired by along the way.
+And additional appreciation to friends over the years for their kindness and support.
+Many thanks to all the musicians and songwriters that I have worked with and been inspired by along the way.

 Photo: About Section/ Location Shot- Two Boots Pizza-1925 Broadway, Nashville, TN..."Most excellent pizza!"